mostafachegeni/UZH-Cardano-Network/README.md

 Secondly, it plays a crucial role in maintaining the integrity and continuity of our learning resources for future sessions.
 By retaining these records, we ensure that all funds utilized during the exercise are correctly returned to the faucet, safeguarding the availability of resources for upcoming learners.**

-**IMPORTANT NOTE: It is of utmost importance that upon executing each of the scripts (`step5_register_stake_address.sh`, `step6_register_stake_pool.sh`, `step8_withdraw_rewards.sh`, `step9_deregister_pool.sh`, and `step10_deregister_stake_address.sh`), you take note of the "TxHash" generated.
-Please send these "TxHash" values to the _Teaching Assistants (TAs)_.
-This step is not merely procedural but vital for two primary reasons: firstly, it enables the TAs to verify and confirm your successful completion of the hands-on session; and secondly, it ensures that all funds used during the exercise have been appropriately returned to the faucet, maintaining the integrity and continuity of the learning resources for future sessions.**

 ## 1. Clone Repository: